dirchev/code-scanner-test-data/README.md

 2. `vulnerabilities` - contains code snippets with JavaScript vulnerabilities
 3. `valid` - contains valid code snippets - without errors and vulnerabilities

+**NOTE: some of the code snippets are not created by me.
+Credits are given in the first comment in the code snippet**